GSA/training-pathway-data-practitioner/codealong-apis/labs/lab-7/readme.md

 4. For the items listed in step 2, identify 1 agency or customer OUTSIDE GSA that might use this data.
 If you think they already use it, go ahead and list them anyway.

-Example: Dept. of Treasury might use the City Pairs rates to estimate travel costs for a conference.
+Example: Dept. of Treasury might use the City Pairs rates to estimate travel costs for employees.

-5. Share with the group.
+5. Share ideas with the group.

+6. As a group, select one potential API to write in user story format:

+`As a < organization insider or outside >, I want < some type of information from the API > so that < some reason to use the information >.`

+For example:

+` As a < Dept. of Treasury travel planner >, I want <City Pairs airfares> so that <I can estimate travel costs for employees>`